Blackrosedigital/digital-assets/README.md

 ## Technologies

-- Languages
+# Languages

-The site was mainly developed using HTML and CSSFrameworks, libraries & Programs
+The site was mainly developed using HTML and CSS

+# Frameworks, libraries & Programs
 - Bootstrap 5.2
   - Used for Layout and Positioning.
 Also code used for navbar.
 - Git / Github